How to get recruited by a consulting firm in United States

 FAQs

-1. What are the most sought-after skills by consulting firms in New Jersey?
+1. What are the most sought-after skills by consulting firms in United States?

-Consulting firms in New Jersey typically seek skills such as problem-solving, critical thinking, communication, data analysis, and industry knowledge.
+Consulting firms in United States typically seek skills such as problem-solving, critical thinking, communication, data analysis, and industry knowledge.
 According to a survey by Deloitte, 80% of consulting firms consider problem-solving skills as the most important attribute in candidates.

-1. Do I need a graduate degree to work in consulting in New Jersey?
+1. Do I need a graduate degree to work in consulting in United States?

 While a graduate degree is not always a strict requirement, it can enhance your competitiveness, especially for roles in specialized consulting areas.
 According to a survey by the Association of Management Consulting Firms, 73% of consultants in the industry hold a graduate degree.